-- The effort required by the student for the research component of this work would normally be the equivalent of at least 80 credits, with the final assessment made at a minimum of level 6 (QCF/QCFW/EQF)/level 10 (SCQF) [equivalent to the 'end of first cycle' point in the language of the QF-EHEA] - 2.
-The assessment of the period of practice will include a written report and other evidence (e.g. a self-reflective report, or oral examination) to show achievement of the learning outcomes - The student should receive significant contact from the sponsoring HEI, such as a site visit or teleconference - 4.
+- 1. The effort required by the student for the research component of this work would normally be the equivalent of at least 800 hours of work, and assessed at the appropriate level. - The assessment of the period of practice will include a written report and other evidence (e.g. a self-reflective report, or oral examination) to show achievement of the learning outcomes - The student should receive significant contact from the sponsoring University, such as a site visit or teleconference if the period of practice is carried out elsewhere other than the sponsoring institution - 4.
 Passing the period of practice must be a requirement for award of the degree